 20. Mexico has a rich variety of fresh fruit.

 A Mexico fun fact that probably doesn’t surprise you!
 There are over 60 kinds of bananas grown in Mexico, and Mexico produces almost half the pineapples found across the world!
 Regardless of where you go in Mexico, you’ll find the freshest fruit and licuado (smoothies).

 21. Chihuahuas are named after the Mexican state of Chihuahua.

 In the 1880s, Mexican merchants began selling the small dog to border tourists, many of whom brought them back to the U.S. to keep as pets.
 Back then, the dog didn’t have an official name.
 So the people named it after the region in which it was seen.

 22. But Mexico’s national dog is Xoloitzcuintli.

 The Xoloitzcuintli, or Mexican Hairless Dog, is a native dog from Mexico and it’s quite unique in appearance.
 Its real name is a combination of Xolotl, the Aztec god of lightning and death (naturally), and itzcuintli, the Aztec word for dog.
-To be fair, it does look quite frightening and deserves the moniker as well as inclusion on this list of Mexico fun facts.
+The Xolo dog has always been a Day of the Dead symbol as the dog is believed to be a guardian of the spirits in their underlife.